MicrosoftDocs/winrt-api/windows.security.authentication.web.core/webauthenticationcoremanager_findallaccountsasync_1139996617.md

 The ID of the client application.

 ## -returns
-An asynchronous operation with the result of the account retrieval.
+An asynchronous find operation.
+On successful completion, contains a [FindAllAccountsResult](findallaccountsresult.md) object representing the result of the account retrieval.

 ## -remarks